loloof64/React-Native-Stockfish-Android/README.md

 1. Go to [Stockfish NNUE files page](https://tests.stockfishchess.org/nns) and select a reference from the list.
 2. Modify CMakeLists.txt, by replacing line starting by `set (NNUE_NAME )` by setting your reference name, without any quote.
 3. Modify the reference name in `evaluate.h` in the line containing `#define EvalFileDefaultName   `, by setting your nnue file name, with the quotes of course.
-4.Modify the reference name in `evaluate.cpp` in the line containing `string currentEvalFileName = `, by setting your nnue file name, with the quotes of course.

 ## Updating Stockfish version